Alastair Campbell: Personal life

+In early 2025, news outlets reported that Alastair Campbell’s son, Rory Campbell, was facing legal action over a failed football betting syndicate.
+Allegedly involving around 50 investors—including Alastair Campbell and his wife, Fiona—the syndicate was said to have incurred losses of up to £5 million.

+Campbell's nephew James Naish has been the Labour Member of Parliament for Rushcliffe since 2024.

-In August 2016 Campbell's older brother, Donald, who had schizophrenia, died at the age of 62 due to complications resulting from his illness.
-Campbell has talked extensively about how Donald, the Principal's official bagpiper at Glasgow University and a competitor in high-level Piobaireachd competitions, had inspired him to fight for better mental health services and understanding, and to become the ambassador for several mental health charities.
+Campbell's older brother Donald suffered from schizophrenia and died in 2016, aged 62, from complications resulting from his illness.
+Campbell has talked extensively about how Donald had inspired him to fight for better mental health services and understanding, and to become the ambassador for several mental health charities.

-When Campbell was a boy, he would cross the county boundary to Lancashire to watch Burnley F.C. with his father.
-He remains a lifelong Burnley supporter and writes about their exploits in a column titled "Turf Moor Diaries" for the FanHouse UK football blog.
-He is regularly involved in events with the club.
-He was heavily involved in rescuing the club from potential bankruptcy, gaining the support of many high-profile public figures.
+Campbell is a lifelong Burnley supporter.
+He is regularly involved in events with the club, and was involved in rescuing the club from potential bankruptcy.
 He was one of the founders of the University College of Football Business, based at Burnley's stadium.
-He is also a fan of the Rugby League club Keighley Cougars, it having been a childhood dream to play for the team.
+Campbell is also a fan of the rugby league club Keighley Cougars, as it had been a childhood dream of his to play for the team.

-In his spare time Campbell plays the bagpipes to relieve stress.
-In December 2017, a musical project he was involved in won the Community Award at the Na Trads traditional Scottish music awards.
-He had played the bagpipes at a concert in Glasgow earlier in the year, staged entirely by musicians with links to Tiree.
-The Tiree Community Songbook was made into a CD, which won a Community award at the Traditional Music awards.